 Open Screen (formerly ‘10:10’) is a friendly networking group that meets to watch and discuss short films.
 It runs at Film Oxford, 54 Catherine St. OX4 3AH

-Come along to show the films you’ve been working on (finished or unfinished), show your latest film kit, network and see how films can create change.
+Yes we know it’s election night, but from 7:30-9:30pm come and along to show the films you’ve been working on (finished or unfinished), show your latest film kit and network with local film makers.

 Watch and discuss locally made films, meet other filmmakers – ranging from beginners to professionals – and hear about upcoming Film Oxford courses.

 If you have videos you’d like to show, get in touch by emailing firstname.lastname@example.org

 Films need to be under ten minutes (or show a clip from a longer film), and the filmmaker needs to come along – to tell us about the making of their film, and to ask and answer questions.

 The evening is FREE – you can just turn up to watch.
 Please bring a snack or drink to share